Skip To...

 Mystic Class

 The Mystic class in Dungeons & Dragons has a reputation for being, well, incredibly ridiculous in terms of kit mechanics and spell selection.
-I’ll put it this way: if you want to play Mystic in traditional DnD, you need to talk with your DM about it first.
+I’ll put it this way: if you want to play Mystic in traditional DnD, you need to convince your DM first.
 But since this is Baldur’s Gate 3, there’s no such person.

 Essentially, the Mystic is a jumble of psionic abilities of spells, access to spells of other spellcasters, and whatever innate features from your chosen order.
 There are options to build offensively, defensively, and as a support class, too.
 You can get really whacky with the Mystic class!